sagarsys/vue3-tvmaze/README.md

 GET /shows?page=n
 ```

+The same show index also powers the featured dashboard section.
+The app selects the highest-rated unique shows from the fetched results, skips unrated entries, and uses show id as a deterministic tie-breaker when ratings are equal.

 ### Tradeoff

 Fetching more pages gives the dashboard better genre coverage and higher-quality rows, but it also increases network work and first-load time.